 The process, method and timelines of the CSC charter review are described in the ToR.

-The review team prepared its Consultation with CSC and PTI consultation in September and October 2017.
-This included interviews with the PTI Liaison to the CSC and with the CSC.
+The review team had initial discussions with CSC and PTI in September and October 2017.
+This included interviews with the PTI Liaison to the CSC, and with the CSC.
 In the same timeframe the CSC conducted a self-assessment of its Charter and shared this with the Review Team.

-In November 2017, at ICANN60, there were discussions with the ccNSO and GNSO/RySG, representing the direct customers of the CSC naming functions, held an open consultation and met with the independent PTI directors.
+In November 2017, at ICANN60, there were discussions with the ccNSO and GNSO/RySG, representing the direct customers of the CSC naming functions, an open consultation, and a meeting with the independent PTI directors.

 In December 2017, the CSC was again consulted to discuss the Review Team’s initial findings.